-France Freezes Fuel Tax Hike In Face Of 'Yellow Vest' Protests
+France Freezes Fuel Tax Hike In Face Of Yellow Vest Protests

 Tallying the toll on France in his speech to the nation Tuesday, Philippe said, "Several hundred citizens, in particular members of the police forces, were injured.
 Threats and insults are expressed without restraint.
 It does not resemble what we want to be."

-Many of the large protests took place on France's streets — at big intersections, toll plazas, and other high-profile spots — as French drivers vented their fury at the government.
+Many of the large protests took place on France's streets — at big intersections, toll plazas and other high-profile spots — as French drivers vented their fury at the government.

 "One would have to be deaf and blind not to see or hear that anger," Philippe said.
 "I hear it ....
 It is the anger of France who works hard and struggles to make ends meet."